Best cruelty-free makeup brands

 There are plenty of cruelty-free brands to choose from

-Choosing a cruelty-free brand is easy now that there are so many companies that are easily accessible.
-Not only are many small brands cruelty-free, but plenty of large, mainstream brands are as well.
+Choosing a cruelty-free brand is easy now that there are so many companies making these products.
+Not only are there many small cruelty-free brands, but there are also plenty of large luxury and mainstream brands that offer everything from skin cleansers to makeup palettes made with conscious manufacturing practices.

 More mindful spending habits

-Mindful consumption allows consumers to be more selective with their purchases, leading to a more organized bathroom and less cluttered drawers.
+Mindful consumption lets consumers be more selective with their purchases, leading to a more organized bathroom and less cluttered drawers.
 Plus, you will have fewer unused products ending up in the trash and less unnecessary spending as you focus more on the products that you love.
 Too many options actually lead to buyer’s remorse, which is a paradox also known as overchoice.

 5 best cruelty-free makeup brands